acheong08/EggShell-Community-Fork/README.md

 Selecting bash from the payload menu will give us a 1 liner that establishes an eggshell session upon execution on the target machine.

 ### Teensy macOS (USB injection)
-Teensy is a USB development board that can be programmed with the Arduino ide.
+Teensy is a USB development board that can be programmed with the Arduino IDE.
 It emulates usb keyboard strokes extremely fast and can inject the EggShell payload just in a few seconds.
-Selecting teensy will give us an arduino based payload for the teensy board.
+Selecting Teensy will give us an Arduino based payload for the Teensy board.
-After uploading to the teensy, we can use the device to plug into a macOS usb port.
+After uploading to the Teensy, we can plug the device into a macOS usb port.
 Once connected to a computer, it will automatically emulate the keystrokes needed to execute a payload.

 ## Usage